crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/tls_auth.md

 The revocation check will be skipped if the CRL file is invalid or has expired.

-If not CRL file is provided, the check will also be skipped.
+If no CRL file is provided, the check will also be skipped.

 The result of the check is kept in cache according to the `api.server.tls.cache_expiration` configuration.